ArachnaDude/deck-of-cards/README.md

 # DECK OF CARDS

 A deck of 52 playing cards for use as a base for creating card games.
-This project is created in JavaScript
+This project is created in JavaScript.

 ## TODO